appliedblockchain/launchpad-ssr-archived/README.md

     npm i

-### Database
+### Database and Parity

-You can use local postgres or use the provided docker container, just run this:
+You can use local postgres and parity-solo-instant or use the provided docker container, just run this:

-    npm run db:run
+    npm run dev-stack

 ### Prepare and Seed Database